-We took a slightly more relaxed pace today taking in the gorgeous Tamar Valley.
+We took a slightly more relaxed pace in our road trip today taking in the gorgeous Tamar Valley.

-We did plan on heading over the Bridestowe Lavender farm, however we ended up in Seahorse World and Platypus House at the northwestern end of the valley.
+We did plan on heading over the Bridestowe Lavender Farm.
+However, we ended up in Seahorse World and Platypus House at the northwestern end of the Tamar Valley.

-A little pricey but pretty interesting.
+This was a little pricey, but pretty interesting.
 The platypuses and echidnas are extremely adorable.

 From here we headed back down towards to Cataract Gorge stopping in at the Exeter bakery for a curry rice pie (a must if you’re passing).

-At Cataract Gorge, there is a lovely walk or you can do like most and hope straight in the lake.
+At Cataract Gorge, there is a lovely walk or you can do like most and hop straight in the lake.

-This was one of our highlights during our two weeks in Tasmania.
+This was one of our highlights during our two-week road trip in Tasmania.

 Day 10: Boat Harbour Beach and Cradle Mountain